 Many people have the wrong idea about what a growth team is.
 They think it refers to everyone at a company who focuses on growth – everyone in sales, marketing, and product development.

 But that’s not the case.
 A true growth team is its own distinct unit – a select group of people with several different areas of expertise.

 What is a growth team, and what are the roles of the people on it?
 What tasks do growth teams complete, and how is their success measured?
-We’ll answer all these questions and more in this section of our growth marketing guide.
+We’ll answer all these questions and more in this growth marketing guide.

 What is a growth team?

 A growth team is a distinct, data-driven team of employees dedicated to driving business growth.
 They identify problems and obstacles that hinder a company’s growth, and then analyze and experiment to solve those problems.